valentjn/vscode-ltex/CONTRIBUTING.md

 ### Known Issues and Limitations

 - The LaTeX parser is not perfect.
 False positives are sometimes reported as errors.
-However, it is impossible to fully parse LaTeX without compiling it.
+However, it is impossible to fully parse LaTeX's output without compiling the source.
+This follows from the [Turing-completeness of TeX](https://en.wikipedia.org/w/index.php?title=TeX&oldid=979062806#Typesetting_system) and the [halting problem](https://en.wikipedia.org/w/index.php?title=Halting_problem&oldid=979261081).
 - Initial checking might take a while (up to two minutes), depending on the length of the document.
 [This is a limitation of LanguageTool.](https://valentjn.github.io/vscode-ltex/docs/faq.html#why-does-ltex-have-such-a-high-cpu-load)

 ## How to Request Features